freeCodeCamp/freeCodeCamp/curriculum/challenges/chinese/02-javascript-algorithms-and-data-structures/intermediate-algorithm-scripting/search-and-replace.md

 );
 ```

-`myReplace('Let us get back to more Coding', 'Coding', 'algorithms')`应该返回 'Let us get back to more Algorithms'。
+`myReplace("Let us get back to more Coding", "Coding", "algorithms")` 应返回 "Let us get back to more Algorithms"。

 ```js
 assert.deepEqual(